 December 4, 2020: Judge Nicholas Garaufis of the U.S. District Court in Brooklyn ordered the Department of Homeland Security to fully reinstate the DACA program.
 For more information visit the U.S. Citizenship and Immigration Services FAQ website.

 November 12 2019: The Supreme Court heard oral arguments for the case Department of Homeland Security v.
 Regents of the University of California, a high-profile challenge to the Trump administration’s decision to terminate the DACA program.
-A decision by SCOTUS on DACA is expected by the summer of 2020.

 August 3, 2018: Judge Bates issued an opinion upholding his April 24, 2018 decision allowing DACA renewals, but partially stayed the order regarding new applicants.
 At present, no first-time DACA applications are being accepted, but DACA status may be renewed for those who already have it.
 Read Judge Bates' opinion here.

 April 24, 2018: Federal Judge John D. Bates of Federal District Court for the District of Columbia ruled that DACA protections must stay in place and that the government must resume accepting new applications.
 The judge stayed his decision for 90 days and gave the Department of Homeland Security, which administers the program, the opportunity to better explain its reasoning for canceling it.
 If the department fails to do so, it “must accept and process new as well as renewal DACA applications,” Judge Bates said in the decision.

 February 2018: Supreme Court's Response to Trump Administration's Request to Review Lower Court Order

 On February 26, 2018, the Supreme Court declined to hear the Trump administration's request for it to review the lower court order that the administration must continue to accept DACA applications, so the Supreme Court will allow the Ninth Appeals Court to review the ruling.